-The positions of the stars in the sky is dependent on your location on Earth as well as the time and date.
+The positions of the stars in the sky is dependent on your location on Earth (or other planet) as well as the time and date.
 For Stellarium to show accurately what is (or will be/was) in the sky, you must tell it where you are.
-You only need to do this once - Stellarium saves your location so you won't need to set it again until you move.
+You only need to do this once - Stellarium can save your location so you won't need to set it again until you move.

-To set your location, choose the "Location" tab in the configuration window (figure 4.2).
-There are then three main methods2 that you may use to select your location:
+To set your location, press F6 to open the location window (figure 4.2).
+There are a few ways you can set your location: